 If you use the Budget Templates provided, these fees are automatically calculated for you.

-* Infrastructure and school fees were previously calculated from the amount requested from funding provider, rather than the amount researchers needed to run the project.
-This resulted in compounding issues when both infrastructure fee and school fees were being calculated.
+* Infrastructure and Faculty/Centre fees were previously calculated from the amount requested from funding provider, rather than the amount researchers needed to run the project.
+This resulted in compounding issues when both infrastructure fee and Faculty/Centre fees were being calculated.
 The calculation method has now been revised to make budgets easier to calculate.

 Internal Budgets and Client Budgets

 The Infrastructure fee and Faculty/Centre fee (if applicable) are internal fees and it's not necessary to show them as separate budget items (unless the rules of the funding body state that you have to).

 An example is shown below of the difference between an internal budget, and how you can present the budget to your funding body:

 |18,532.58||Research Assistant (HEW 5/1 1.0 FTE for 3 months casual contract, including oncosts)|

 |700.00||Collection sample kits (200 x $3.50 each)|

 |3,000.00||Boat hire (2 days at $1,500 per day)|